Liam Allen

-Liam Allen (born in New Zealand) is a New Zealand rugby union player who plays for the in Super Rugby.
+Liam Allen is a New Zealand rugby union player who plays for the in Super Rugby.
 His playing position is lock or flanker.
 He joined the Crusaders during the Super Rugby Trans-Tasman competition as injury cover.
 He represented in the 2020 Mitre 10 Cup joining the side as a replacement player ahead of round 8 and making two appearances.